ML-Team-Projekt/OOD-detection-tool/README.md

 This app enables the evaluation of labels predicted by a specific machine learning model on single images. \
 The project is a single page web application. \
 The whole functionality is implemented in python and the GUI is built with Gradio. \
-Every user will have an own ID which corresponds to their e-mail address.
+The answers of the users will be identifiable by unique IDs which correspond to their e-mail addresses.

 ## Quickstart